Frequently Asked Questions

 - Attending twice yearly face-to-face meetings

 - Being part of the online network via the website, blog, Facebook and Twitter pages.

 Group members will be given the chance to get involved in a range of activities advising rheumatology researchers on their current research.
 The activities will be as interactive as possible.

 There will also be a chance to learn more about the research process and also to meet other young people with rheumatology conditions.

 - How do I apply to be a member of Your Rheum?

-All Group members need to have applied and had their application confirmed by Katharine before taking part in activities, both face-to-face and online.
+All Group members need to have applied and had their application confirmed by Katharine or Laura before taking part in activities, both face-to-face and online.

 - I have never taken part in anything like this before/I have no experience of research- can I still take part?